The lower central series of a right-angled Artin group: Introduction

-This algebraic approach to the study of the lower central series of a RAAG has much wider implications than the methods in this paper might suggest.
-The author used Duchamp and Krob's work in \cite{W} to give strong restrictions on how irreducible higher-rank lattices in semisimple Lie groups can act on right-angled Artin groups, and Linnell, Okun, and Schick used the fact the RAAGs are residually torsion-free nilpotent (also shown by this theory) as part of their proof of the strong Atiyah conjecture for RAAGs \cite{LOS}.
+The algebraic approach in this paper has much wider implications than one might initially guess.
+The author uses Duchamp and Krob's work in \cite{MR3145135} to give strong restrictions on how higher-rank lattices in semisimple Lie groups can act on right-angled Artin groups.
+We will see below that this Lie theory viewpoint allows us to prove that RAAGs are residually torsion-free nilpotent; this is used by Linnell, Okun, and Schick in their proof of the strong Atiyah conjecture for RAAGs \cite{MR2922714}.
+The work of Wise and Agol shows that the fundamental group of every closed hyperbolic 3--manifold is virtually a subgroup of a RAAG \cite{MR3104553}.
+Such groups are therefore virtually residually torsion-free nilpotent.

-Let $\G$ be a graph with vertex set $V$ and edge set $E$.
-Let $\iota$ and $\tau$ be the maps that send an edge to its initial and terminal vertices respectively.
-Throughout this paper we will work with a fixed right-angled Artin group determined by $\G$ and defined like so: